Bruno-Diego/copacabana-pp5/README.md

 ### Creating AWS groups, policies and users

-- To manage access to AWS services, go to IAM by clicking the services icon in the top right corner of the page.
+- To manage access to AWS services, go to IAM by clicking the services' icon in the top right corner of the page.
 Click User Groups from the left-hand navigation menu, and then click the Create Group button in the top-right corner.
 This will establish the group in which our user will be included.

 - Choose a name for your group and click the create policy button on the right.
 This will open a new page.